MattiaTinfena/ExpRob_Ass1/README.md

 - When it comes to the simulation with the MOGI robot, it is necessary to have also the package you find at the following link: `https://github.com/CarmineD8/erl1_sensors`

 - The folder `meshes` il cloned from `https://github.com/CarmineD8/meshes`

+- When gps is integrated, to see the robot moving you can run the command `python3 gps_follower.py` in the folder `erl1_sensors`, obtained by cloning the repo previously linked